 least one other version of this map which included six

 additional insets of Crown Point and Canadian locations

 which is illustrated in Schwartz (1994) and included here

 FORT LE QUESNE built by the French at the Fork of the

 Ohio and Monongahela in 1754.
-There are three versions of
+There are several versions of

 this map.
 The first is a manuscript draft prepared by